olivrwitt/EDS223-discussions/README.md

-# EDS223-discussions
+# EDS223 Geospatial Data - Discussions
-repo for discussion sections for eds223 geospatial
+This is the repo for the discussion sections for eds223 geospatial data fall 2026.